What Is Chronic Idiopathic Constipation?

 Rules Out Other Problems

-He ensures no underlying disease or physical blockage is causing your constipation symptoms.
+He makes sure that there is no underlying disease or physical impediment that is causing your constipation symptoms.

 Frequently Asked Questions